 (Fall Quarter 2018) Co-instructor: TA Training for Biological Sciences.
 Prepared and co-taught a 10 week pedagogy course for graduate students in biological sciences.
 (Spring Quarter 2018) TA: Desert Ecology for Bio Majors.
 Primary literature discussion section, 50 min (18).
 (Fall Quarter 2017) Co-instructor: TA Training for Biological Sciences.
 (Spring Quarter 2017) TA: Biodiversity.
 Laboratory section 170 min (9), grading, writing exam questions.
 (Spring Quarter 2016) Mentorship: Undergraduate assistant, Tynan Bower (Winter Quarter 2016) TA: Marine Ecology.
 80 min lecture, review sessions, grading.
 (Spring Semester 2013) TA: Chemical Oceanography.
 Laboratory section 150 min (10).

 Recent Outreach Activities

 (February 2021) Virtual speaker for Students Engaging in the Environment through Discovery and Science (SEEDS) elementary school program at Yorkshire Academy.
 (February 2018) KICP Life Long Learning Series speaker, "Beyond Global Warming: Human Impacts on the World's Oceans", Sulzer Regional Library.
 (May 2017) KICP Life Long Learning Series speaker, "Beyond Global Warming: Human Impacts on the World's Oceans", Renaissance Court Regional Senior Center.
 Link.
-(February 2017) Sisters4Science facilitator, Ariel Community School and Orozco Academy, program emphasizing leadership through scientific exploration for middle school girls.
+(Nov 2014- April 2017) Sisters4Science facilitator, Ariel Community School and Orozco Academy, program emphasizing leadership through scientific exploration for middle school girls.
 Link.
 (September 2016) PopUp Science Event, Homewood Science Center, hosted a station demonstrating the effect of water temperature on dissolved oxygen while linking to climate change and local aquatic habitats.
 Link.
 (June 2016) Native Shellfish Hatchery Open House, NOAA Manchester Research Station, talked about shellfish restoration practices and ongoing research (including my own!) into how native shellfish may respond to global change.
 Link.
 (2010-2012) Ocean Kids event workshop leader, designed and led activities demonstrating coral diversity at the University of Miami campus for 200 3rd graders from under-served elementary schools.